 It's a good idea to travel with certified copies of important documents which should be kept in a different place to the originals.
 This is a precaution in case your handbag is lost or stolen.

 This would include copies of your passports, visas, vaccination records and unabridged birth certificates if required.

-Crime is South Africa is an issue, particularly opportunistic crime such as bag snatching and 'smash & grabs' from cars.
+Crime is South Africa is an issue, particularly opportunistic crime such as bag snatching and "smash grabs" from cars.
 For peace of mind, carry certified copies of your important documents with you on holiday in case they are needed.

-A good idea is to scan your important documents and save them on two USBs; one for yourself and one kept by a family member.

-Place is safekeeping a printed or electronic copy of the following documents:
+A good idea is to scan your important documents and save them on two USBs one for yourself and one kept by a family member.
+Place in safekeeping a printed or electronic copy of the following documents:

-passport (identification page)

-visa

-travel insurance

-vaccination certificates

-credit card

-driver's license

-health records (blood type, allergies, doctor's name and contact details etc.)

-travel itinerary (includes hotel names and telephone numbers)

-airline and/or vehicle reservation and booking details
+and save them on two USBs one e for yourself and one kept by a family member.
+Place in afekeeping a printed or electronic copy of the following documents: Passport (identification page) Visa Health records (blood type, allergies, doctor's name and contact details etc. Travel insurance Travel itinerary (includes hotel names and telephone numbers) Vaccination certificates Credit card Airline and/or vehicle reservation and booking deta Driver's license Prepaid hotel, transport and activity booking